lmayenge441/lmayenge441.github.io/index.md

 author_profile: true
 ---

 I am a **masters student** in Business Analytics at the University of Maryland, College Park.
 My passion lies in the intersections between fashion and technology, where I focus on using data analytics tools to help businesses within luxury retail & beauty spaces develop stronger relationships with their clientele and target markets.
-My main projects are:
+Here are my main projects
 - Project 1
 - Project 2
 - Project 3